burst-apps-team/burst-wiki/faq.md

 **1) How can I obtain a coin to cover the transaction fee for pool mining or for activating my account on the blockchain with a public key?**

-You will need to request a single coin from the community or visit one of the Burst faucets.
+You will need to request a single coin from the community or one of the Burst faucets.
 Request a coin here:

 <https://www.reddit.com/r/burstcoinmining/comments/7q8zve/initial_burstcoin_requests/>